GoogleCloudPlatform/python-runtime/python-interpreter-builder/README.md

 ## Building

-Use make:
+Use:

-    make build
+    docker build --tag=google/python/interpreter-builder .

-The interpreters will be outputted to `output/interpreters.tar.gz`, this is suitable to be added directly to a Docker container:
+The interpreters will be stored in the image at `/interpreters.tar.gz`.
+This is suitable to be extracted from this image and added directly to another Docker image via:

     ADD interpreters.tar.gz /